-You can make the AppleShare Client 3.8.1 Installer available to Macintosh computers on your network via the Web & File Server.
+You can make the AppleShare Client 3.8.3 Installer available to Macintosh computers on your network via the Web & File Server.
 Follow these steps:

-1 Make sure your client computers have system software 7.6 or later and Open Transport 1.1.2 or later installed.
-(You can find out the version of Open Transport by opening the TCP/IP control panel and choosing Get Info from the File menu.)
-If possible, install Mac OS 8.5 on all Mac OS client computers.
+1 Make sure your client computers have system software 8.1 or later installed.
+If possible, install Mac OS 8.6 on all Mac OS client computers.